strongbeamsprout/rewrtlm/README.md

 ### Installing

 ```
-# The safest way to install lmcpp is to download the package lmcpp.zip from GitHub, open the lmrewrt.Rproj, and input the following command:
+# The safest way to install lmrewrt is to download the package lmrewrt.zip from GitHub, open the lmrewrt.Rproj, and input the following command:
 R CMD build lmrewrt-master/
 R CMD INSTALL lmrewrt-master/
 ```